"What you measure affects what you do." — Joseph Stiglitz

 This kind of response comes, in part, from a judgmental posture towards making mistakes, and especially from failing at anything.
 Unfortunately, this attitude can be deeply ingrained, since it is regularly reinforced by the habits of doing school; if success means getting good grades, then failing a test is a disaster to be avoided at all costs.
 The fear of failure can drive students to cram more diligently before a test, but also trains them to be risk-averse and sets up a counterproductive attitude about learning from mistakes.

 Students must therefore be trained to understand that making mistakes and learning from them are essential components of the learning process.
 Mistakes can be seen as clear and useful information about what a student hasn’t learned yet and still needs to work on to be successful.
-This shift in perception can only occur when the classroom culture is grounded in a better understanding in how learning actually works, and in replacing the old habits of doing school with the common goal of genuine learning.
+This shift in perception can only occur when the classroom culture is grounded in a better understanding in how learning actually works, and in replacing the old habits of doing school with the common goal of self-directed learning.

 It is important to confront such fears directly.
 If you want to change your practice, there is no more important factor than listening to how those changes are perceived by your students.
 Just like an architect who tries to design a hospital without ever talking to doctors, nurses, or patients — it is simply bound to be less effective to design a class without student input.

 On the other hand, you need to be comfortable with the pace of change and the level of exposure you feel in how you handle that change.
 Taking on too much perceived risk is as counterproductive as being overly cautious.
 Finding the balance is key.
-This topic will be explored in full in “Changing Yourself, Changing Your Practice”.

 What is needed to allay these all these fears of students and teachers alike is a bedrock sense of trust within the community.
 That is why it is so important to create a classroom culture that requires true mutual respect from every member.